Let’s take a long hard look at our automatic attitudes and behaviours. This is about the ethics of how you use your power and privilege.

 Last month, as a response to the discussions and debates about how systemic racism, underpinned by colonial legacies in society, is reflected in our heritage, the UK Government decided it would take a public position.
 On 22 September the Secretary of State for Culture published a letter aimed at museums and other bodies directly funded by central government.
 I was puzzled at first.
 It has been hard enough over the years to get junior Arts ministers to remember that museums exist in the creative and cultural sectors, so why now did the Secretary of State feel compelled to state his position on contested heritage, and what are the ethics of such an unprecedented move?
 How will it affect our decolonising efforts when the Government are clear they do not want it?

 The letter’s main concern is a reaction to public calls for the removal of contested statues particularly of prominent figures in the British Transatlantic Slave Trade and other colonial oppression and violence, e.g. causing serious famines in India.
 This included British war leader and hero Winston Churchill.
-The outrage from the popular press was clearly resonating in certain politicians’ ears–much the same as when the National Trust published its bold plans to be open and honest about the colonial links of its properties.
-The latter was prompted by the seminal Colonial Countryside Project led by Professor Corinne Fowler.
+The outrage from the parts of popular press was clearly resonating in certain politicians’ ears––much the same as when the National Trust published a report with a gazetteer of information on the Transatlantic slavery and colonial links of its properties and former owners.
+The latter was partly prompted by the child-led Colonial Countryside Project led by Professor Corinne Fowler.

-The removal statues from the public realm, and the wide but unsubstantiated argument that they are better off in museums, makes some sense but the letter goes much further: “Government does not support the removal of statues or other similar objects.”
+The removal statues and other representations such as portraits from the public realm, and the wide but unsubstantiated argument that they are better off in museums, makes some sense but the letter goes much further: “Government does not support the removal of statues or other similar objects.”

 Other similar objects?
 What kinds of objects are similar to statues of slavers and colonial leaders?
 What does removal mean?
 Is this a dig at repatriation requests?
 Probably.
 Can things never be moved or disposed of or transferred or repurposed?
 How do we decolonise how our collections are represented and who gets to have that final say?
 If we can’t interrogate museums, so many of which are the product of colonial exploitation, how can we proceed with decolonising practice in an open, public and transparent way?

 I sympathise with the Secretary of State in a way.
-He doesn’t know how museums have run themselves for 200+ years, and that they have already changed a lot, removed and moved things like nobody’s business, it’s just that until now few have cared.
+He doesn’t know how museums have run themselves for 200+ years, and that they have already changed a lot, removed and moved things, even summarily thrown artefacts (and human remains) away, because they became inconvenient unaccessioned presences.
+It’s just that until now, few have cared.

 Curators must be impartial*